RBS, Lloyds, Barclays account for most of UK capital gap - FT

-LONDON Britain's financial regulator will on Thursday say capital holes at Royal Bank of Scotland (RBS.L), Lloyds Banking Group (LLOY.L) and Barclays (BARC.L) account for more than 90 percent of a 25 billion-pound ($39 billion) shortfall, the Financial Times said.
+LONDON Britain's financial regulator will on Thursday say capital holes at Royal Bank of Scotland, Lloyds Banking Group and Barclays account for more than 90 percent of a 25 billion-pound ($39 billion) shortfall, the Financial Times said.

 The shortfall was based on estimates at the end of 2012, and the Bank of England said in March about half the total amount it identified was already covered by projected capital accumulation plans.